Haschtl/Steinlampe/README.md

 ## Web BLE UI & GitHub Pages

-- A static Web BLE UI is provided in `webble.html` (no build step required).
+- Legacy static Web BLE UI: `webble.html` (no build step required, kept for reference).
-- **New (React/Vite)**: A modern UI scaffold lives in `frontend/` (React + Tailwind).
+- **React/Vite app (PWA-ready)** lives in `frontend/` (React + Tailwind, partial Web-BLE hook).
 Install and run locally with:
   ```sh
   cd frontend
   npm install
   npm run dev   # npm run build for production
   ```
-  (This repo’s Web Bluetooth logic still needs to be ported into the new React app; current scaffold shows layout only.)
+- Production builds register a service worker and manifest automatically so the UI can be installed as a PWA (icon and manifest shipped via `frontend/public`).
-- To host via GitHub Pages: enable Pages in repo settings and set the source to the `main` branch, root (`/`).
-The UI will be available at `https://haschtl.github.io/<repo>/webble.html` (replace `<repo>` with this repo name).
-Example: [https://haschtl.github.io/Steinlampe/webble.html](https://haschtl.github.io/Steinlampe/webble.html).
+- GitHub Pages deployment is automated via `.github/workflows/pages.yml`, which builds `frontend/dist` and publishes it; the site will be available at `https://haschtl.github.io/<repo>/` (replace `<repo>` with this repo name).
+- Open the page in a Web-Bluetooth-capable browser (Chrome/Edge/Android) over HTTPS or `localhost`, click **Connect**, and control the lamp.
+BLE command coverage in the React app is still being expanded.
 - Open the page in a Web-Bluetooth-capable browser (Chrome/Edge/Android) over HTTPS or `localhost`, click **Connect**, and control the lamp.

 ## Build